NSCC-Slovakia/NCC_HPC-FineTuning-Examples/Embedding indices/readme.md

 ---

 **Note:** Customize paths and file names as necessary based on your project structure and requirements.
 The `bge_embeddings.py` script downloads data and models from the internet.
-Therefore, it is necessary to use a node with access to the internet (login node) to run this script for the first time.
+Therefore, it is necessary to use a node with access to the internet to run this script for the first time.